-Improve the competitiveness of selected sectors in which the poor participate as producers, employees and consumers and is therefore essential for both private sector growth and impact on the poor.
+Improve the competitiveness of selected sectors in which the poor participate as producers, employees and consumers to achieve both private sector growth and impact on the poor.

 Phase 1 focused on innovating, developing and proving M4P / MSD methodology and promoting inclusive business models.
 After mobilising the initial team, Swisscontact established their relationship with the Ministry of Commerce (formal Executing Agency) and constituted a Project Steering Committee (PSC).